-Timing is of the essence with an email sequence.
+Timing is of the essence with an email campaign.

 The email standards frown on sending individual emails on Mondays or Fridays, but your audience determines the best days.
 Research starts the best time to send emails are 6 am-10 am and 7 pm-10 pm.

 Use nature to schedule your autoresponder to reach out to your audience with perfect timing to move them along your sales funnel.
-Use a copywriting formula like AIDA, POS, or PASOP combined with the Fibonacci sequence.
+Combine Fibonacci sequence with a copywriting formula like:

-Let’s use a welcome sequence for an example.
-You plan the timing of each email based on the day and the number of the email using a natural pattern.
+Let’s use a welcome sequence as an example.
+You plan the timing of each email based on the day and the number of email using a natural pattern.

 A connected series of lead nurturing emails that push the subscribers further down your sales funnel allows you to send targeted emails at every stage of the buyer’s journey.
-With any email sequence, you want to define the end goal and where they are at when they enter the campaign.
-Use your series of emails to connect your One Reader to the end goal: your CBD product.
+With any email campaign, you want to define the end goal and where they are at when they enter the campaign.
+Use your email campaign to connect your one reader to your CBD product’s benefits.

 Optimize the offer for your product and watch your sales 2x at least.

-77% of people across all age groups and demographics prefer email over other permission-based advertising.
-Every day 319.6 billion emails flood your One Reader’s inbox so to stand out meet them in their head.
+77% of people across all ages and demographics prefer email over other permission-based advertising.
+Every day 319.6 billion emails flood your one reader’s inbox to stand out and meet them in their head.

 Relevancy = revenue.
 Email copy resonates when it is about the subscribers and how your product or service benefits them.
 Deliver dynamic content with the right messaging to the right person at the right time.

-Keep it concise, entertaining, educational, and offer a solution.
-Meet the One Reader with vivid descriptions of their problem, be hyper-specific detailing the pain point that’ll get a visceral reaction.
+Meet the one reader with vivid descriptions of their problem, be hyper-specific, detailing the pain point that’ll get a visceral reaction.
 Speak to the moment of highest tension.
 Write out their inner dialogue and mirror it in the email copy.

 And then ask yourself, “can I be more specific?”

-Tell a story that engages the One Reader and connect it to your product.
+Tell a story that engages the one reader and connects it to your product.
 To shape a relevant story, ask yourself:

 MontKush uses their origin story masterfully throughout their messaging; They even have a birthday bundle inspired by their origin story.

-Try these 4 steps to make your One Reader the hero.
+After you have that basic information follow these 4 steps to make your one reader the hero.